Nate-Wilkins/react-discord-presence/docs/README.template.md

 You can find more examples in [`docs/Examples.md`](./docs/Examples.md).

+## Requirements

+This solution uses the [Lanyard API](https://github.com/Phineas/lanyard) which will require the Discord user your displaying presence for be in the [Lanyard API Discord](https://discord.gg/UrXF2cfJ7F).

+If they're not in the Discord server, you'll get a response error from their API.

 ## Usage

 You can use the self contained `DiscordPresence` component which will handle